yuka-dev12/yukgit/README.md

 # YukGit – Git Auto‑Committer

+**YukGit** watches a local Git repository that is connected to a remote (e.g., GitHub).
+If your local repo has new commits, it **pushes** them to remote.
+If the remote is ahead in commits, it **pulls** (with rebase) to keep everything in sync – all automatically!

+All happening in a specific time rate which you choose.

 > **Stop typing `git add . && git commit -m "..." && git push` – let YukGit do it for you, with style!**

-YukGit is a **smart Git automation tool** for developers who want to **stay in the flow**.
-It watches a local Git repository, intelligently commits changes after a period of inactivity, and automatically synchronises with the remote – all while presenting a **live, animated dashboard** in your terminal.

 ---

-## 🚀 Why YukGit?
+## 🚀 What It Does

-- **Stop interrupting your workflow** – no more manual commits after every small change.
-- **Stay in sync** – automatically pulls remote changes (with rebase) before pushing, so you never get rejected.
-- **Never lose work** – every change is committed after a cooldown, so your progress is always saved.
-- **Beautiful terminal UI** – enjoy a live dashboard with ASCII art, colour‑cycling headers, progress bars, and a scrolling event log.
-- **Fully configurable** – set your own cooldown, ignore patterns, remote, and branch.
+- Monitors a local folder that is a Git repository.
+- When you make changes (create, modify, delete files), it waits for a short cooldown.
+- Then it automatically:
+  - Stages all changes (`git add .`)
+  - Commits them with a descriptive message
+  - Pushes to the remote
+  - If the remote has new commits, it pulls them first (with rebase) to avoid rejection
+- All of this is displayed in a beautiful live terminal dashboard.

 ---